AugurProject/augur/README.md

 #### Deploy Configuration

 The contract uploading stage has some possible configurations.
 For `aura` and `clique` networks, the private key used to perform the deploys has a hardcoded default of augur's dev key.
-To deploy to Rinkeby or Ropsten, you must configure an environement variable to contain the private key.
+To deploy to Rinkeby or Ropsten, you must configure an environment variable to contain the private key.

-For Augur team members, the Rinkeby and Ropsten private keys are avaialbe in our Keybase repository under "keys".
+For Augur team members, the Rinkeby and Ropsten private keys are available in our Keybase repository under "keys".
 Export RINKEBY_PRIVATE_KEY to contain the hex value to use it in the deploy process.
 ```
 augur.js$ export RINKEBY_PRIVATE_KEY=$(cat $HOME/dev/keys/deploy_keys/rinkeby.prv)
 ```

-Running the deployment process is as simple as invoking dp with the names of the networks we want to deploy.
+Running the deployment process is as simple as invoking `dp` with the names of the networks we want to deploy.
 This will perform a contract upload, create test markets, and create test orders for those markets.
 ```
 augur.js$ node scripts/dp deploy aura clique rinkeby
 ```